basisproject/paper/support/economic-models/labor_hours.md

   - primary: association of producers providing products/services based on measured demand
     - concerned only with production of products/services,
   - secondary:
-    - labor tokens are transferable between people therefor secondary markets are possible
+    - labor vouchers are transferable between people therefor secondary markets are possible
     - second-hand products can be bought at arbitrary values...they have already been "paid" for in the primary markets, therefor no reason to restrict resale

 - means of production